abhinavmish96/LEARNING_JAVASCRIPT/20_Node/Readme.md

 - **module** is a special object that Node makes available to implement modules
 - Whatever you assign to it **exports property** will be what is *exported* from the module
+- We can import all the modules into our applicaton